Perturbation theory of rotating scalar fields and vacuum insensitivity to rotation: Introduction

 \section{Introduction}

 Rotation is one of the external sources that yields intriguing phenomena in quantum theory.
 In high-energy nuclear physics, the experimental measurement of the strongest vorticity in nature, that of quark-gluon plasma~\cite{STAR:2017ckg}, motivates the development of relativistic thermal field theory under external rotation.
-For slow rotation, this framework is applied to chiral transport phenomena induced by vorticity~\cite{Vilenkin:1978hb,*Vilenkin:1979ui,Amado:2011zx,*Landsteiner:2011cp, Hattori:2016njk,*Fukushima:2024tkz} and the spin dynamics of quantum chromodynamics (QCD)~\cite{Florkowski:2018fap,Gao:2020vbh,Becattini:2020ngo,Becattini:2024uha,Hidaka:2022dmn}.
-A similar direction is also expanding into investigations in relativistic thermodynamics related to chiral symmetry breaking~\cite{Chen:2015hfc, Jiang:2016wvv, Chernodub:2016kxh} and the deconfinement transition~\cite{Chernodub:2020qah,Fujimoto:2021xix,Chen:2022smf}, including lattice simulation studies~\cite{Chernodub:2022veq, Braguta:2021jgn, *Braguta:2023iyx,Yang:2023vsw}.
+For slow rotation, this framework is applied to chiral transport phenomena induced by vorticity~\cite{Vilenkin:1978hb,Vilenkin:1979ui,Amado:2011zx,Landsteiner:2011cp, Hattori:2016njk,Fukushima:2024tkz} and the spin dynamics of quantum chromodynamics (QCD)~\cite{Florkowski:2018fap,Gao:2020vbh,Becattini:2020ngo,Becattini:2024uha,Hidaka:2022dmn}.
+A similar direction is also expanding into investigations in relativistic thermodynamics related to chiral symmetry breaking~\cite{Chen:2015hfc, Jiang:2016wvv, Chernodub:2016kxh,Chen:2023cjt} and the deconfinement transition~\cite{Chernodub:2020qah,Fujimoto:2021xix,Chen:2022smf}, including lattice simulation studies~\cite{Chernodub:2022veq, Braguta:2021jgn, Braguta:2023iyx,Yang:2023vsw} (see also Refs.~\cite{Huang:2017pqe,Liu:2017spl,Cao:2019ctl,Chen:2019tcp,Zhang:2018ome} for other possible phase transitions), which focus on rigid rotation as the fundamental basis for understanding the dynamics of rotating QCD matter.